A weak lower back is easily sprained

 Lower back pain is a common ailment of the internet warrior.
 The internet warrior ventures out into the depths of cyberspace in a sitting position.
 Their entire daily journey may be had without leaving the safety of the chair.
 Unbeknownst to us, while we're out in the world of bits, the world of atoms, specifically the atoms that make up our lower backs, is becoming weaker.

 A weak lower back is easily sprained (source).
 Even a strong sneeze or a cough can be enough to cause a sprain or a strain in the supporting muscles in and around our lower backs if they’re already weakened by inactivity - e.g. think abdominal muscles.
-That's why it's important to activate our muscles often.
+That's why it's important to activate our muscles often (and posture up).
 No matter how engaging our digital travels might be, it's important to engage the physical as well, if we want to be warriors in our day-to-day lives (and avoid all sorts of muscle pain), too.

 Wakeout's specialty is making it easy to integrate little desk exercises into your current lifestyle.
 Wakeout already contains several packs that target your lower back - e.g. lower back stretches.
 This one is special in that you do it while seated.
 You can even pull off these lower back stretches at work without ever leaving your chair.
 It's effective and doesn't cause too much of an interruption of your present circumstance.

 Many of the movements provide a moderate stretch on your lower back muscles.
 Doing these movements a few times, or holding the stretch for a few seconds, helps increase the mobility of your support muscles.
 They're also unlikely movements that you'd do during your day, giving your muscles additional versatility and range.

 1-minute lower back stretch you do at the office or home office

 Exercise #1: Seated elbows to knees